softwaremill/scala-clippy/README.md

 # Enabling colors

-Clippy enhances some compiler errors with ANSI colors.
-If you'd like to enable colors on your terminal, you can `-P:clippy:colors=true` compiler option.
-To enable globally, add following line to `~/.sbt/0.13/clippy.sbt`:
+For type errors, clippy can use ANSI colors and highlight diff between expected and actual types.
+This may be especially helpful for long type signatures.
+If you'd like to enable colors on your terminal, you can add `-P:clippy:colors=true` compiler option.
+To enable globally, add this compiler option to `~/.sbt/0.13/clippy.sbt` so it applies to all projects:

 ````scala
 scalacOptions += "-P:clippy:colors=true"